Updated: Nov 19, 2022

 Marriage counselling is focused mainly on the past and problems in the marriage.
 It looks at where problems started and aims to address the root cause.

-In Marriage counselling the couple rely on the counsellor to fix their marriage.
+In Marriage counselling, the couple relies on the counsellor to fix their marriage.

-The coaching process requires the each person to take responsibility for their part in improving their relationship and gives them the tools so they know what to do to make change.
-This allows for long term change, puts you in control again, boosts self esteem and re-introduces connection and authenticity.
+The Relationship coaching process requires each person to take responsibility for their part in improving their relationship and gives them the tools so they know what to do to make a change.
+This allows for long term change, puts you in control again, boosts self-esteem and re-introduces connection and authenticity.
 Your coach brings a fresh perspective to the relationship.

 In Relationship coaching with me during the session, we will agree on an action plan that you will put in place.
 This will usually happen from the first or second session.
 You will also be asked to fill in a questionnaire form ahead of every session to summarise for me how you are feeling, what has improved since the last session, This helps me to learn what is working, what is concerning you, and what you would like to focus on next, without taking up time in the session catching up.
 The questionnaire also helps you to gain clarity on how you feel and what is working and allows you to focus on positives that you may not have been aware of before.
 Clients tell me how much they get from these forms when they take the time to fill them out thoroughly.

 The coaching process is very pro-active and requires focus.
-The action plans are usually very simple and involve small changes to communication, time management, behaviour etc.
+The action plans are usually very simple and involve changes to communication, time management, perspective and behaviour etc.

 Marriage counselling can help people with drug and alcohol addictions.
-I would recommend if an addiction is seriously affecting your marriage then counselling would be the preferable option for you.
+I would recommend that if addiction is currently seriously affecting your marriage then counselling would be the preferable option for you.
 Or, you could consider counselling or other support for your addiction alongside coaching to help you to move your relationship forward simultaneously.